-- Links to Free Comics on Comixology (You can find a batch of free comics here)
+- Links to Free Comics on Comixology (You can find a batch of free comics here too)

 Make sure whatever you recommend is a logical starting point.
 The starts of stories or series are a great place to start as well as stories that are light on continuity or self-contained.

 As mentioned previously, the more comics they read the more likely they will find something they will love.
-Once they’ve found something point them into the direction of more of it.
-Here’s a few examples of how you could do it:
+Once they’ve found something point them in the direction of more of it.
+Here are a few examples of how you could do it: